KevinSutandi/unsw-airbrb/TESTING.md

 <h1>Second UI Testing with Cypress</h1>

-**Summary**
+**Rationale**

 The testing that i went and undergoed was testing the other functionalities that the first ui test did not use, the first one being adding more availabities (up to 4 dates) and making sure that they all work.
-The second thign that i felt had to be different was to check if the search functionality works, we used the normal search function (check by title or city) and the last one was for the owner of the property to accept the booking and let the user staying at the AirBRB to leave a review to check if our review systems were working
+The second thing that i felt had to be different was to check if the search functionality works, we used the normal search function (check by title or city), the third one was for the owner of the property to accept the booking and let the user staying at the AirBRB to leave a review to check if our review systems were working.
+Another one that we decided to do was to check if adding more property images are working as realistically if we were to host an airbnb we don't want to see a listing with just one photo.